gazebosim/gz-sensors/tutorials/install.md

 #### Install Prerequisites

-First, follow the [gz-cmake](https://github.com/gazebosim/gz-cmake) tutorial for installing Conda, Visual Studio, CMake, etc., prerequisites, and creating a Conda environment.
+First, follow the [source installation](https://gazebosim.org/docs/ionic/install_windows_src/) tutorial until step 5 included for installing Conda, Visual Studio, CMake, etc., prerequisites, and creating a Conda environment.

 Navigate to `condabin` if necessary to use the `conda` command (i.e., if Conda is not in your `PATH` environment variable.
 You can find the location of `condabin` in Anaconda Prompt, `where conda`).